7 Benefits of Telehealth in Rural Communities

 7. Remote health increases patient satisfaction.

-1) Remote Patient Monitoring and Telehealth in Rural Communities Offer High-Quality Healthcare
+1) Telehealth in Rural Communities: High-Quality Healthcare

-2) Telehealth & RPM: Savings for Rural Patients and Providers
+2) Savings for Rural Patients and Providers

-Clinicians can use RPM to monitor reading trends and observe how patients respond to medications.
+Clinicians can use RPM to monitor health trends and observe how patients respond to medications.
 Additionally, they can set a threshold to receive real-time alerts when a patient’s vital sign reads too high.
 Staying on top of critical sign data with remote physiological monitoring can help avoid costly ambulatory patient transfers.

-3) Stay Ahead of Staff Shortages with Telehealth and RPM
+3) Stay Ahead of Staff Shortages

-4) Remote Patient Monitoring: Increased Revenue in Rural Practices
+4) Increased Revenue in Rural Practices

-5) Remote Patient Monitoring Benefits Workload and Workflow
+5) Workload and Workflow

 • Lack of staff